DarkStarHub/ThreeMaze/README.md

 # Conclusions
 All in all, this was a very fun project, and I'd love the opportunity to work with Three.js or another 3D library again in the future.
 There are a substantial amount of meshes involved in rendering a 10 x 10 cell maze, as well as all of the geometry involved that is not visible, creating bounds for the physics.
 I used optimizations such as texture loaders and mesh instancing to increase performance.
 It is showing a full 60 frames per sec in all devices and browsers I have tested.

-I especially enjoyed getting to learn the new things required to get the job done, and doing something a little out of the box.
+The best part for me was the learning process.
+Figuring out the new things needed to make this project work was a rewarding challenge.
+Doing something a bit different from the usual was exciting, and it showcased my ability to adapt and keep learning in the ever-evolving world of web development.
+I'm enthusiastic about using these skills in future projects, whether it's with Three.js or other 3D libraries, as this experience fueled my passion for pushing the limits of web development.